nipraxis/summer-2023/week4_session2.md

-# Github workflow; more on modules
+# Week 4 session 2: Github workflow; more on modules

 ## Recording